 I’m from Recife, a city in the Northeast of Brazil.
 Like Portland/OR, where I live now, Recife is surrounded by rivers and lakes.
 Not as much green though.
 I have two precious sisters (our brother died at the age of 26), a niece, and a nephew.
 My mom still lives in Recife.

-I try to have a healthy, balanced life by engaging in activities that bring me joy, by surrounding myself with good-hearted, authentic people, by taking care of my mind and body (I also do my own therapy), and by knowing when I need to take a break from it all.
+I try to have a healthy, balanced life by engaging in activities that bring me joy, surrounding myself with good-hearted, authentic people, taking care of my mind and body (I also do my own therapy), and by knowing when I need to take a break from it all.

 In short, I do what author Mary Pipher states in her book Letters to a Young Therapist, which is to “live the life you preach.”